kazi-kabir/theodinproj/fullstack-js/javascript/book/README.md

 ok so let's break down the steps

+1. populate book table with a single entry (hardcoded)
+2. create form to add books and return
+   1. hide current table when that is occuring
-1. render book info to the table (for now lets hardcode that)
+   2. on submit make sure that book is being added to the table
-2. render
+      1. you can do this by remembering to add it to the myLibrary array